Peng-Protocol/Dexhune-P/Documentation/PairingFoundry.md

     - `tokenB` (address): Second token in the pair.
   - **Actions:**
     - Checks tokens are not identical and pair isn’t already listed.
-    - Verifies proxyRouter, listingLogicAddress, liquidityLogicAddress, and registryAddress are set.
+    - Verifies routers array is non-empty, listingLogicAddress, liquidityLogicAddress, and registryAddress are set.
     - Calls _deployPair to create listing and liquidity contracts.
-    - Calls _initializeListing to set up listing contract with proxy router, listing ID, liquidity address, tokens, agent, and registry.
+    - Calls _initializeListing to set up listing contract with routers array, listing ID, liquidity address, tokens, agent, and registry.
-    - Calls _initializeLiquidity to set up liquidity contract with proxy router, listing ID, listing address, tokens, and agent.
+    - Calls _initializeLiquidity to set up liquidity contract with routers array, listing ID, listing address, tokens, and agent.
     - Calls _updateState to update mappings and arrays.
     - Emits ListingCreated event.
     - Increments listingCount.